This wall art could enhance your living room or den

 To view this, and my other art photography please visit: https://richard-krebs.pixels.com

-I visited Petra in March, 2016, mainly because I had been told by many friends of the incredible structure called “The Treasury”.
-It had been on my bucket list for years and I could not wait to walk down the cobblestone walkway that leads to the “treasure”.
+I visited Petra in March, 2016.
+Friends told me about this incredible structure called “The Treasury”.
+It had been on my bucket list for years.
+I could not wait to walk down the cobblestone walkway that leads to the “treasure”.
 After walking for a good while I came to a sharp curve with steep walls on either side.
 Rounding the curve I came face to face with The Treasury.
 What a breathtaking experience!
 Realizing that people had created this beautiful, enormous edifice 2000 years ago made me marvel at the ability of ancient people to create such a building.
-By the way, Petra was designated as a UNESCO World Heritage site in 1985 and is considered by many as one of the 7 Wonders of the Ancient World.
+BTW: Petra was designated as a UNESCO World Heritage site in 1985 and is considered by many as one of the 7 Wonders of the Ancient World.